 Communication must be accurate, objective, clear, concise, constructive, complete and timely.
-Should the public body require a template, it may be requested from the Department of Public Works and Infrastructure' Internal Audit unit.
+Should the public body require a template, it may be requested from the DPWI's Internal Audit unit.

 Table 28: Headings to be covered in audit reports by Public Bodies